opencadc/collection2caom2/README.md

 The software takes the information stored in this blueprint, and processed the FITS header information based on that.
 When trying to set a value for  Chunk.position.axis.axis1.ctype it will look in the FITS header at the value of the keyword CTYPE1, and use that value if it exists.

+Blueprint Warning: if two different blueprint entries:
+1. reference the same FITS keyword,
+1. have different default values, and
+1. the FITS keyword is not in the original file

+then the default value that ends up in the CAOM record is the first default value encountered.

 ## Cardinality Examples

 TBD